conda-forge/staged-recipes/README.md

 ## Getting started

 1. Fork this repository.
 2. Make a new folder in `recipes` for your package.
-Look at the example recipe, our [documentation](http://conda-forge.org/docs/maintainer/adding_pkgs.html#) and the [FAQ](https://github.com/conda-forge/staged-recipes#faq)  for help.
+Look at the example recipes, our [documentation](http://conda-forge.org/docs/maintainer/adding_pkgs.html#) and the [FAQ](https://github.com/conda-forge/staged-recipes#faq)  for help.
 3. Open a pull request.
 Building of your package will be tested on Windows, Mac and Linux.
 4. When your pull request is merged a new repository, called a feedstock, will be created in the github conda-forge organization, and build/upload of your package will automatically be triggered.
 Once complete, the package is available on conda-forge.